Railroad Conductor: Job Info & Career Requirements

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for railroad conductors are expected to decline by 3% between 2012 and 2022.
-The BLS reported that the average annual salary for railroad conductors was $56,770 in May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for railroad conductors are expected to decline by 2% between 2014 and 2024.
+The BLS reported that the median annual salary for railroad conductors and yardmasters was $55,930 in May 2015.
 In some cases, railroad conductors might be paid according to miles traveled or hours worked, which could result in higher wages.
-States in which the most railroad conductors were employed in May 2012 included New York, Texas, and Ohio.
+States in which the most railroad conductors were employed in May 2015 included New York, Texas, and Illinois.

 Alternate Career Options

 Those who like the customer-service aspect of railroad conducting but prefer an occupation in transportation that is more likely to have job openings may consider becoming a bus driver.
-Bus drivers operate all types of busses, including school busses, transit busses and tour busses.
-These workers may be required to go through training specific to the type of bus they will drive, and they must obtain a commercial driver's license.
-Jobs for bus drivers of all types are expected to increase by 9% from 2012 to 2022, according to the BLS.
-In May 2012, the BLS reported that school bus drivers earned an average salary of $29,150, while transit bus drivers earned an average of $38,470.
+Bus drivers operate all types of buses, including school buses, transit buses and tour buses.
+These workers may be required to go through training specific to the type of bus they will drive, and they must obtain a commercial driver's license (CDL).
+Jobs for bus drivers of all types are expected to increase by 6% from 2014 to 2024, according to the BLS.
+In May 2015, the BLS reported that school bus drivers earned an average salary of $29,490, while transit bus drivers earned an average of $38,290.